 Questions?
 Reach out to our Medicare gurus, Cassandra and Derick for more information.

 You just got your Health and Life insurance licenses and now you're ready to start selling!
 But before you can leap into the world of insurance, you need to find a partner who will be there to work with you and support you.
-Below we'll go through the highlights of what you should look for in a Field Marketing Organization (FMO), also referred to as an Insurance Marketing Organization (IMO) and why you need to partner with one.
+So, who is the best FMO?
+Well that depends upon what you're looking for.
+We'll go through the highlights of what you should look for and why you need to partner with one.

-An Insurance Marketing Organization is the liaison between you and the insurance carriers you wish to contract with.
+An Insurance Marketing Organization or FMO (Field Marketing Organization) is the liaison between you and the insurance carriers you wish to contract with.
 Unless you decide to become a captive (career) agent with one insurance company, you have to go through an FMO to get contracted with different carriers.
 By doing so, you have the ability to work with as many carriers as you like and offer your clients an array of insurance products.

 There are endless possibilities when it comes to partnering with an FMO, but some important things you want to consider before placing all your contracts with one organization are: longevity in the industry, selection of carriers and products, commission structure, education and training, marketing and sales support, lead generation and finally back office support.